serge-sans-paille/isl/doc/schedule_tree.rst

     }

 All non-loop instructions have to be given a label, used to name the schedule input space.
-Labeled loops are used to decide to split a band into several nodes.
+Labeled loops are used to decide to split a `branch` into several nodes.
 In the above example, the first loop nest is splitted into two nodes because the inner loop is named, while the second loop nest is not splitted because it receives no label::